ak9999/UNIX_assignments/2016-04-01_midterm/README.md

 2. `cracker <path/to/shadow/file> <dictionary file>`

-    You can also run the program against a shadow file of your choosing, (in case you've already got one you can read without needing root)
+    You can also run the program against a shadow file of your choosing, (in case you've already got one you can read without needing root).

 # How it works
 The attack will read the first entry in the shadow file, then start